 Day 4, Visit Dharamsala (1830 m).

 Morninng visit the impressive Namgyal monastery is surrounded by a row of prayer wheels, and houses larger-than-life images of the Buddha: Padmasambhava and Avalokteshwara.Tsuglagkhang complex is the most important Buddhist monument of Mac Leod Ganj and has an interesting collection of sacred texts based on the teaching of Buddha, the centre of medicine and astrology.

 Visit the Norbulingka Institute and its museum.
 This Tibetan Arts Museum seeks to promote the study and representation of the Tibetan performing arts to ensure their preservation.
 We may have the opportunity to meet the monks, (some time close for the renovation and for the Tibetan festive events), the Tibetan handicraft centre can also be visited.
 Night in hotel.

-Visit Shiva temple at Baijnath which bears an inscription dated A.D 804 and dedicated to Vaidhyanath.
+Leave to Mandi, enroute take glimpse of lush tea garden, visit Shiva temple at Baijnath which bears an inscription dated 804A.D and dedicated to Vaidhyanath.
 The temples are built in the Shikhera style and are remarkable for their proportion and architectural beauty.

-Drive further to Rewalsar (Pool of Ancient Wisdom), which is like a Dark jewel on a wooded hillside.This sacred lake is identified as the sahar of yore.
-Legend identifies this place the one from where Padma Sambhava left for Tibet to spread the word of the Budha in the 8th century A.D.
+Drive further to Rewalsar (Pool of Ancient Wisdom), which is like a Dark jewel on a wooded hillside.This sacred lake is identified as the “Sahar of Yore”.
+Legend identifies this place the one from where Padma Sambhava left for Tibet to spread the words of the Budha in the 8th century.

-Day 7, Mandi to Kullu-Manali (2000 m), 90 kms.
+Day 6, Mandi to Kullu-Manali (2000 m), 90 kms.

-Day 11, Shimla to Chandigarh, 150 kms.
+Day 8, Manali to Chandigarh, 300 kms.
+7h.

 Chandigarh, a city designed by the famous Swiss architect Le Corbusier.
 Visit the Rock Garden which is an epitome of creativity and innovation.
 It is a unique garden that consists of various art objects.
 But the best part about the rock garden is that each of its artwork has been made by using industrial & urban waste and is one of the most visited sites.

 If time allow take overview on the Capitol Complex declared a UNESCO World Heritage Site in 2016, this complex contains the administrative buildings and the open hand monument “Emblem of Chandigarh”.
 (Close to Sunday and the day Ferrier).
 Evening dinner and stroll in the city centre, Night in hotel.

-Day 12, Chandigarh to Rishikesh (230 m), 5h50 hours.
+Day 9, Chandigarh to Rishikesh (230 m), 5h50 hours.

 Departure to Rishikesh- the sanctuary of saints and Sadhus.
 Situated on the banks of the river Ganges, known from medieval times as a great pilgrimage centre, attracting large numbers of pilgrims, saints and sages (sadhus).
 It is known for its centre for yoga and meditation.
 We will visit ashrams and temples, will witness the evening ritual ceremony at bank of holy Gange, when hundreds of people float little flower bowls with oil lamps on the river.
 Back to hotel for night stay.

-Day 13, Rishikesh to Haridwar, 23 kms.
+Day 10, Rishikesh to Haridwar, 23 kms.
 (Ganga Dushera festival)

-Leave for Haridwar.
-Check into hotel.
+Start your journey for Haridwar.
+Check-in to the hotel.
 Visit Mansa Devi temple dedicated to Shakti, the goddess of power.
 Also visit Daksha Mahadev temple and bathing ghats.
-In the evening, join the grand Arti.
-Night in hotel.
+By evening, join the grand Arti which is one of the most fascinating religious ritual in the world; night in a hotel.